Your membership has expired

 INTERVAL: At least once per year

-Heat and cold, as well as road surface debris like salt, can degrade the rubber on your wipers.
-Dry, cracked blades will smear dirt and moisture over your windshield instead of wiping it away, leading to reduced visibility.
+Heat, cold, and debris like salt can degrade the rubber on your wipers.
+Dry, cracked blades will smear dirt and moisture over your windshield instead of wiping it away.
+This is an easy do-it-yourself task.
+Remember to keep your washer fluid topped off as well.

 Rear differential fluid change